Surrogacy in WA

 • reimbursement of reasonable expenses to the birth mother.

-Some of these costs will be included in the infertility clinic’s prices.
+Some of these costs will be included in the fertility clinic’s prices.

 Surrogacy arrangements in WA must be altruistic (the birth mother cannot receive any financial or material benefit).
 However, certain reasonable expenses associated with the arrangement can be paid for by the arranged parents.